How can I protect myself against scams on Black Friday and Cyber Monday?

 How can I help protect my identity against theft?

-Besides following the tips mentioned above for Black Friday and Cyber Monday, you may be able to take steps that make it harder for scammers to find your personal information.
+Besides following the tips mentioned above for Black Friday and Cyber Monday, consider taking steps that make it harder for scammers to find your personal information.

 If you are the victim of a Black Friday or Cyber Monday scam, or identity theft, reach out to a Rocket Lawyer network attorney for affordable legal advice.